restyled-io/restyled.io/ops/README.md

 Accepts the same arguments as `template` and a `--stack-name`. **NOTE**: any options left out will revert to defaults for the environment; they will not preserve existing values, as one might expect.
+This is equivalent to a call to `template`, then a programmatic up of the Stack to use it.

 ### `update-stack-parameters`